inevolin/DiscordSpeechBot/README.md

 music <long silence>  play  <long silence> 'the chemical brothers'
 ```

-A successful voice command should contain as little noise before and after the command.
-But it should also not contain too many/long periods of silence, otherwise the bot will only receive separate words instead of a whole sentence.

-A successful voice commands looks like this:

-`<long pause>   music play 'justin timberlake cry river'   <long pause>`

 Notes:
+- A successful voice command should contain as little noise before and after the command.
+- A successful voice command should should not contain too many/long periods of silence, otherwise the bot will only receive separate words instead of the whole sentence.
 - `<long pause>` is usually between 1 and 2 seconds, long enough for discord to stop processing your audio input.
 - If you have a very sensitive microphone or a lot of (background) noise, then voice commands may not work properly for you.